Pelham High School marching band prepares “Crossroads” show - Shelby County Reporter

 Even though the band is proceeding with optimism, Ward said they are still taking COVID very seriously.

 “It is still somewhat similar to last year,” Ward said.
-“There were obvious challenges last season and we are using what we learned to make sure we are taking the correct precautions and keeping everyone safe.
+“There were obvious challenges last season, and we are using what we learned to make sure we are taking the correct precautions and keeping everyone safe.
 We are keeping our eye on the COVID situation, and will make any necessary changes if needed.”

 More than competition, performances and concerts, Ward said it was most important to ensure the students continued to receive a quality education.